 Rock-A-Nore

 “Rock-a-Nore” is a coastal area of Hastings, a fishing town in East Sussex, England.
-Iconic black huts and dramatic cliffs flank this strip of land, which ends with sizeable concrete car parks.
-The space between Rock-a-Nore and the English Channel, a beach-landed fishing harbour, is the backdrop for this series of portraits.
+Iconic black huts and dramatic cliffs flank this strip of land, which ends with a sizeable concrete car parks.

 Traditional Small-boat fishing fleets like this one are under threat across the UK.
 Despite this responsible and sustainable fishing practice, fish numbers are dwindling, and restrictive regulations threaten a way of life, culture, and heritage.
 Nevertheless, fishing continues throughout the year, but the visual landscape shifts as the tourist season commences, bringing an influx of colour and life.
 This, contrasting with the grit of the fishing industry, creates a fascinating visual harmony and is a living example of balance and diversity.